 Read a good relationship book together.
-I’d be honored if you read mine, it's called Your LovePath.
+I’d be honored if you read mine, it’s called The Art of Falling in Love.
 Additionally, many couples go to at least one marriage event per year.
 That’s very wise.
-If you can’t make it to one, download this one and listen together.
+Click here to get more information about our marriage workshop.

 If your marriage is already in trouble, understanding how it got that way provides a path to repair and renew love.
 We call it the LovePath.
 It demonstrates how people fall in love, fall out of love, sometimes fall in love with someone else, and how to fall in love again with one’s spouse.
 Falling in love is a process.
 Follow the process and you fall in love whether you mean to or not.
 Vacate or violate the process and you fall out of love whether you mean to or not.
 The reason that the phrase “fall in love” exists is that most people have no idea that a process exists, and, as a result, have no clue what such a process might be.
 It pays to learn it and follow it.